r0x0d/r0x0d.com/_posts/2025-08-22-toolbox-ides-and-atomic-desktops.md

 draft: false
 toc: true
 lang: 'en'
+image:
+  path: /assets/imgs/toolbox.jpg
+  alt: A phot of a toolbox
 ---
 My experience so far with Fedora Atomic desktops (or ostree based desktops) has been positive, of some sorte.
 First things first, there are a couple of